Pseudo-Geometric Strongly Regular Graphs with a Regular Point: Abstract

 \section{Abstract}

 We study pseudo-geometric strongly regular graphs whose second subconstituent with respect to a vertex is a cover of a strongly regular graph or a complete graph.
-By studying the structure of such graphs, we characterize all graphs containing such a vertex, and use our characterization to find many new strongly regular graphs.
-Thereby, we answer a question posed by Gardiner, Godsil, Hensel, and Royle.
+We call such a vertex a \textsl{regular point}, thereby generalizing regular points in generalized quadrangles.
+We characterize all graphs containing a regular point, and use our characterization to find many new strongly regular graphs.
+Thereby, we give a partial answer to a question posed by Gardiner, Godsil, Hensel, and Royle.
 We give an explicit construction for $q$ new, pairwise non-isomorphic graphs with the same parameters as the collinearity graph of generalized quadrangles of order $(q,q)$ and a new non-geometric graph with the same parameters as the collinearity graph of the Hermitian generalized quadrangle of order $(q^2,q)$, for prime powers $q$.
-Using our characterization, we computed $135\,478$ new strongly regular graphs with parameters $(85,20,3,5)$ and $27\,039$ strongly regular graphs with parameters $(156,30,4,6)$.
+Using our characterization, we computed $133\,718$ new strongly regular graphs with parameters $(85,20,3,5)$ and $27\,298$ strongly regular graphs with parameters $(156,30,4,6)$.

 \textit{Keywords:} strongly regular graphs, generalized quadrangles, graph eigenvalues

 \textit{Mathematics Subject Classifications 2020:} 05E30, 51E12, 05C50